rfmoz/grafana-dashboards/README.md

-## Node Exporter FreeBSD
+## Node Exporter BSD

-- For node_exporter in FreeBSD system
+- For node_exporter in BSD system
-- Monitor FreeBSD system.
+- Monitor BSD system.

 Only requires a configured target under any `job_name`.